Real equiangular lines in dimension 18 and the Jacobi identity for complementary subgraphs: Candidate characteristic polynomials

 Then $p(x)$ is not the characteristic polynomial of any Seidel matrix. \end{cor} \begin{proof} By Lemma~\ref{lem:interlacingconfig}, Lemma~\ref{lem:coeff_of_interlacepoly}, and Farkas' Lemma (see \cite[Theorem 4.1]{GSY21}), it follows that $p(x)$ does not have an interlacing configuration. \end{proof}

-We call such a vector $\mathbf c$ a \textbf{certificate of infeasibility} for $p(x)$.
+We call the vector $\mathbf c$ from Corollary~\ref{cor:infeasibility} a \textbf{certificate of infeasibility} for $p(x)$.
 In this paper, certificates of infeasibility are written as tuples.
 Now we can rule out $39$ of the $44$ candidate characteristic polynomials of Theorem~\ref{thm:candpols}.

 \begin{lem} There does not exist a Seidel matrix $S$ whose characteristic polynomial is equal to any of the polynomials in Table~\ref{tab:39polydim18}. \end{lem} \begin{proof} Each polynomial in Table~\ref{tab:39polydim18} is listed together with a certificate of infeasibility. \end{proof}